BOARD OF DIRECTORS

 At-Large Board Member

-Passionate about performance and community involvement, Jim Downes is committed to the growth and general well-being of the Long Prairie Chamber Orchestra.
+Passionate about music, performance, and community involvement, Jim Downes is committed to the growth and general well-being of the Long Prairie Chamber Orchestra.

 We don’t know what we would do without Jim Downes.

-Lydia joined the Long Prairie Chamber Orchestra board on January 2020 and plays a supportive role as an editor, grant writer, website designer, and social media manager.
+Lydia joined the Long Prairie Chamber Orchestra Board of Directors in January 2020 and plays a supportive role as a grant writer, website and social media manager.

-She is from the remote Pacific islands of Palau in the Micronesia island region.
+She is from the remote Pacific islands of Palau in the Micronesia island region, pristineparadisepalau.com.

-Ms. Smith-Lenardson's lifelong passion for art, music, and the performing arts inspired her to learn at an early age.
-As a student she performed with the John F. Kennedy High School Marching Band, the Governor of Guam Youth Band, the University of Guam (UOG) Symphony, and one-on-one mentoring with a master illustrator and associate professor at UOG while studying ballet, jazz, and tap at a local dance studio.
+Ms. Smith-Lenardson's lifelong passion for art, music, and the performing arts motivated her to learn at an early age.
+As a student she performed with the John F. Kennedy High School Marching Band, the Governor of Guam Youth Band, the University of Guam (UOG) Symphony, mentored by a master illustrator at UOG while studying ballet, jazz, and tap.

-Nowadays Lydia attends weekly online classes with the Hawaiian Cultural School of the Arts, Halau Ho'omau I Ka Wai Ola O Hawaii, in northern Virginia, halau.org.
+Nowadays Lydia attends weekly online classes with the Hawaiian Cultural School of the Arts, Halau Ho'omau I Ka Wai Ola O Hawaii under the tutelage of Kumu Hula Manu Ikaika.
+She also practices daily qigong online at the The Satori Method Academy dojo with Tristan and Sabrina Truscott.